pagopa-archive/io-gateway-connectors/salesforce-java8/README.md

 ### Import and Verify the messages

-Login in Salesforce and create the messages:
+Login in Salesforce and create a few messages:

 ![Message](images/messages.png)